 Hemoglobin enables your red blood cells to carry oxygen around the body.
 When hemoglobin is low in your body, the oxygen levels will also below.
 So the body is not able to transport required oxygen to muscles and tissues for normal activities, such as walking.

 As a result, your breathing rate will increase, as your body tries to get more oxygen.
 Therefore, shortness of breath is commonly found in an iron-deficient person.

 4. Headaches and Dizziness:

-Headaches and dizziness could be symptoms of low iron.
+Headaches and dizziness could be symptoms of low iron levels.
 The lack of hemoglobin means not enough oxygen reaches the brain, that causing its blood vessels to swell, causing pressure and headaches.

 5. Cold hands and feet:

 A low level of iron means less oxygen is being delivered to the hands and feet.
 Some people may feel the cold more easily in general, or have cold hands and feet.
 So cold hands and feet may indicate you low iron levels symptoms in your body.

 6. Pale Yellow or White Insides Lower Eyelid:

 The insides of your lower eyelids are usually pink or red in color because of healthy blood flow.
 But in the case of iron deficiency, this area becomes pale yellow or white due to less blood flow throughout the body.